Our 2025 goals

 To purchase 100% of the electricity we use from renewable sources

-Mobile data traffic has grown over the past five years1 and will continue to rise at a rapid rate.
+Mobile data continues to rise at a rapid rate.

-- by 2020, mobile data traffic will be equivalent to 15 times the volume of all data carried in the global internet in 20051;
+- global mobile data traffic will be over 100 times the volume in 2012;

 We will meet our targets through a combination of further investment in energy efficiency initiatives across our networks, particularly in power supply and cooling, and moving towards purchasing 100% of our electricity from renewable sources.

 As customer demand for data continues to grow at a rapid rate, ever-greater demands are placed on our access networks and technology centres.
 We are prioritising new and existing measures to increase our energy efficiency in order to reduce the GHG emissions associated with our operations.

 We are committed to improving energy efficiency in our base station sites and in our technology (data and switching) centres, which together account for the vast majority of our total global energy consumption.

 This year, we focused on implementing improved efficiency savings for power supply and cooling systems at our sites.
 We use large numbers of servers and other network equipment, which generate significant amounts of heat during their operation.
 Cooling technologies are therefore an essential part of our energy strategy, as too much heat can harm components and lead to network failure.